Skip to content

 "code": 30,

-"message": "There are not enough credits to perfom the requested operation, which requires 10001 credits, but the are only 5000 credits left.
+"message": "There are not enough credits to perform the requested operation, which requires 10001 credits, but there are only 5000 credits left.
 You can execute queries up to that level of credits or wait 55 minutes until your quota is refreshed",

 "operation": "orders",